Sagallo

 Sagallo (Сагалло; ساغلو; Sagallou; Sagaalo) is a village situated on the Gulf of Tadjoura, in the country of Djibouti, famous for having been occupied by a Russian expedition in 1889.

 Name

 Whether a coincidence or not, "Sagallo" (or "Sakaro") is one of the lunar months in the Somali calendar.

+The etymology of the name is unknown.

 History

 The Ottoman Empire had loose control over the area from the sixteenth to the nineteenth century.
 In reality, however, the Afar Sultans of Tadjoura were in control.
 It was during this time, that Sagallo was visited by the Englishman William Cornwallis Harris on his way to Ankobar, in the year 1841.
 His assistant surgeon, who wrote the report on the expedition, mentioned that water in the village was abundant in wells.